 I used a mixture of grape and cherry tomatoes, sliced lengthwise, and a mixture of kalamata and large green olives.
 The salad easily served 4 with warm flatbread on the side.

 Wow!
-What a revelation this was!
-I've never baked feta before but will be doing this again in the future.
+What a revelation this tomato and feta salad was!
+I’ve never baked feta before but will be doing this again in the future.
 It added so much flavor to the entire dish and I love to see how versatile this technique must be using different herbs and spices.
 I used 2 medium “beefsteak tomatoes.”

 I made the feta part of the recipe again and added it crumbled to ratatouille, shakshuka, and over other salads too!